SabishiiMe/kuick-key/README.md

 # How to Deploy

-## 1. Create a new Google Cloud Project
+## 1. Create Two new Google Cloud Projects

 Log into your google account and navigate to [Google Cloud](https://cloud.google.com).